 Teaching field requirements are not necessarily the same as requirements for a major or minor.
-Students seeking EC-6 Generalist certification may select a major in one of the following academic fields: art, biology, English, French, history, mathematics, music, exercise and sport studies, psychology, Spanish, or communication studies.
+Students seeking Core Subjects with Science of Teaching Reading certification may select a major in one of the following academic fields: art, biology, English, French, history, mathematics, music, kinesiology, psychology, Spanish, or communication studies.
 Students seeking 4 through 8, 6 through 12, 7 through 12 or all-level certificates usually major in their teaching field.